27 Best Things To Do In Montevideo

 Walk or bike along the Rambla

-Among the most local things to do in Montevideo, there is walking along the Rambla.
+Among the most local things to do in Montevideo is walking along the Rambla.

 Pretty much any hostel in Montevideo will be able to rent you a bike.
-Alternatively, you should be able to rent a bike at Orange Bike, or you could join a guided bike tour such as this one.
+Alternatively, you should be able to rent a bike at Orange Bike, or you could join this Montevideo: 3-Hour Bike Tour.
+You’ll bike around to Plaza Zabala, Taranco Palace, Plaza Matriz, and more.
+The guide will also tell you more about Montevideo’s rich history and culture, making it a great learning experience.

 Hang out at the beach

-Walking along the Rambla you can get to the main beaches in town.
+Walking along the Rambla takes you to the main beaches in town.
 Montevideo is directly facing the estuary of the Rio de la Plata, so don’t expect clear waters.
-Yet, there are some nice beaches where you can enjoy the sun, play a game of volleyball, and just relax.
-Among the best there are Playa Ramirez and Playa de Los Pocitos.
+Yet, there are some nice beaches where you can enjoy the sun, play volleyball, and just relax.
+Among the best are Playa Ramirez and Playa de Los Pocitos.

 Get puzzled by Castillo Pittamiglio

 Castillo Pittamiglio is located along the Rambla, between Punta Carretas and Pocitos.
-It was the house of eccentric alchemist and architect Humberto Pittamiglio.
-While the facade is in and of itself worth stopping for, the interior is even more interesting.
+It was the house of eccentric alchemist and architect Humberto Pittamiglio, making it one of the most unique things to do in Montevideo.
+While the facade is worth stopping for, the interior is even more interesting.

 Get a bargain at Sunday’s Feria de Tristan Narvaja

-One of the nicest things to do in Montevideo if you happen to visit during a weekend is going to the Sunday’s Feria de Tristan Narvaja.
-The country’s largest open air market is the place where you’ll find all sorts of artisan jewels, second hand clothes, antiques, old books, and even fruits and vegetables.
-It’s a cool place to visit, even if you have no intention to shop.
+One of the nicest things to do in Montevideo if you happen to visit during a weekend is going to Sunday’s Feria de Tristan Narvaja.
+The country’s largest open-air market is where you’ll find all sorts of artisan jewels, second-hand clothes, antiques, old books, and even fruits and vegetables.
+It’s a cool place to visit, even if you have no intention of shopping.

 See a soccer game at Estadio Centenario

-For a heated game, try to attend for the superclasico – Nacional vs. Peñarol.
-It’s one of the most fun things to do in Montevideo.
+For a heated game, try attending the superclasico—Nacional vs. Peñarol.
+It’s one of the most fun things to do in Montevideo Uruguay.

 Visit the Museo de la Historia del Arte